top of page

 Yeshiva Tiferet Yerushalayim

-This was the pre-eminent yeshiva of the Sephardic community with 600 students at its peak in the 1890s.
+Yeshiva Tiferet Yerushalayim was the pre-eminent yeshiva of the Sephardic community with 600 students at its peak in the 1890s.
 The envelope shown was sent out with the expectation of receiving donations.
 The 2 Sephardic rabbis in the address were leaders of the community: R' Moshe Franco of Rhodes was Chief Sephardic Rabbi from 1911-15.
 R' David Papo of Monastir (d.1927) was head of the Sephardic Beit Din.
 They gathered and managed the funds for the Yeshiva.
+It declined & closed after WWI.

 Rabbi Eliyahu Panigel